Emergency help

 West Sussex Carers Emergency Alert Card Scheme

-The scheme is run by ICIS: information for life.
+This is a joint scheme between ICIS: information for life, West Sussex County Council, District and Borough Councils, Emergency Lifeline Services and West Sussex Health Services.
 Visit The Carers Alert Card Scheme for more information about the scheme and to download an application form.

 Alcoholics Anonymous 08457 697555